15 Dog Breeds With Longest Lifespan

 Chows are not as cuddly as you may imagine, so their appearances can be deceiving.

-Additionally, they are independent creatures that are very suspicious of strangers but will show unwavering loyalty to the appropriate person.
+Additionally, they are independent creatures that are suspicious of strangers but will show unwavering loyalty to the appropriate person.

 Chow Chows make excellent long-term pets because they often live for 14 years.